salu133445/muspy/doc/source/classes.rst

 TimeSignature Class
 ===================

-The :class:`muspy.TimeSignature` class is a container for time signature changes.
+The :class:`muspy.TimeSignature` class is a container for time signatures.

 =========== =============================== ===== =======
 Attributes  Description                     Type  Default